 We believe it is important to interact with the wider community in a debate on key scientific issues that our research is helping to inform, such as climate change and the ozone hole.
 Many staff and students use Social Media to contribute to the wider community in this way.

-We hold an open day annually for GCSE level school children during National Science and Engineering week when over 50 students visit the Department and take part in hands-on activities to learn about weather and climate (see planned activities).
+We hold an open day annually for GCSE level school children when over 50 students visit the Department and take part in hands-on activities to learn about weather and climate (see planned activities).

 These pages are currently maintained by Richard Allan.
 Resources to help with outreach activities are available at the following Blackboard Organisation (department members only, please contact Richard Allan if you are not enrolled)